TOMToolkit/tom_fink/README.md

 ```

 This way, you will poll alerts two-by-two, and you will have a reservoir of thousands of alerts (solar system objects)!

+## Running the tests for the app

+In order to run the tests, run the following in your virtualenv:

+`python tom_fink/tests/run_tests.py`

 ## Todo list